XpressAI/xircuits.io/docs/tutorials/running-a-xircuits-workflow.md

 A Xircuits workflow starts from the `Start` node to the `Finish` node.
 The flow sequence is indicated by the flowing blue links connecting the ▶ ports.
 A component node may also have data ports, which indicates how a component can receive data and parameters to configure their behavior, as well as pass data to the next nodes.

 If you are unsure what a component does, you can click on the component information tooltip to display component information.
-For python savvy users, you may open the component code via context menu (`right-click` > `Open Script`).
+For Python savvy users, you may open the component code via context menu (`right-click` > `Open Script`).

 **Explore the KerasTrainImageClassifier workflow.
 Note the component sequence.**